edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::local_date

-    Represents a date without a given timezone.
+    A type for representing a date without a timezone.

     :eql:op:`Casting <cast>` is a simple way to obtain a :eql:type:`cal::local_date` value in an expression: